espilce/Email-Scheduler/README.md

 ### Configuration

-Create a application-local.yml file with your e-mail credentials.
-Add a server context-path and port
+Create an application-local.yml (or rename the existing file) file with your e-mail credentials.
+Add a server context-path and port.

 ```
 email: